-Posted by: Michael Zhuang on: September 8, 2008
+Posted September 8, 2008

-“Ignorance is bliss” – American proverb
+on:“Ignorance is bliss” – American proverb

 In 2002, Daniel Kahneman, an Israeli-American, won the Nobel Prize in Economics for his ground-breaking work in behavioral finance.
 During last prolonged bear market, the Israeli Pension Authority came to him with an all too common problem.
 Pensioners kept changing their investment allocations according to prevailing market conditions.
 These frequent changes not only were unhelpful for the long term, but also added costs to pension management.
 Kahneman gave them one simple solution: send the pensioners statements quarterly instead of monthly.